jmcbroome/lineage-manuscript/zika-lineages/README.md

 This folder contains code and data to replicate an application of Autolin to Seabra et al's Zika phylogeny and associated lineage system.

 First, obtain the [Supplementary Table S3](https://academic.oup.com/ve/article/8/1/veac029/6555351#351081937) online and save it to this directory.
 Then run our Entrez-based download script- `python3 download_zika_sequences.py`.
 This script parses this table, saves a csv with reordered columns, and produces both a fasta for the reference used in Seabra et al and a fasta containing the sequences of all samples mentioned in Supplementary Table S3.
+The newick itself can be obtained by contacting the corresponding authors directly.

 Once the reference and sequences are available, a protobuf can be produced using [our pipeline](https://github.com/jmcbroome/pathogen-protobuf).
 Edit the configuration file so that the reference variable matches the name of your reference fasta file.